Originally published on Bella Naija on 23.02.2016

-Intern for free: A voluntary internship can open many doors for you.
-Accept the fact that in the beginning of your career you won’t make a lot of money.
-That’s why you should start early so you can progress early.
+- Intern for free: A voluntary internship can open many doors for you.
+Accept the fact that at the beginning of your career you won’t make a lot of money.
+That’s why you should start early so you can progress early

-Practise an art or a skill: Playing an instrument, drawing, cooking, dancing, sewing.
-These could all turn into a career, or make you more interesting to people you meet.
+- Practice an art or a skill: Playing an instrument, drawing, cooking, dancing, sewing.
+These could all turn into a career, or make you more interesting to the people you meet